Study Abroad Programs

 Below are average third-party program fees per semester for popular study abroad countries.

-See the costs breakdown by region: How Much Does it Cost to Study Abroad in 2023?
+See the costs breakdown by region: How Much Does it Cost to Study Abroad?

 Scholarships